 It wasn’t long ago that I was researching mattresses in the UK market when I came across a brand name that popped out at me for some reason.
 There are plenty of new upstarts appearing and then disappearing all too often, but the reason why this one caught my attention was because I had seen it some time ago and dismissed it for another one of those soon-to-disappear mattress brands.
-I was obviously wrong because here I was again, this time much more intrigued, flicking through every page of their website and analysing every layer of their mattress.
+I was obviously wrong because here I was again, this time much more intrigued, flicking through every page of their website and analyzing every layer of their mattress.

 As the title of this review would suggest, it was Emma Mattress that caught my eye.
 A few weeks later, I managed to get my hands on one.
 I couldn’t let the opportunity pass up on reviewing for myself a Which?
 Best Buy (Mattresses June 2017).
 Read on for all the details or click the button below to check out the latest price.

 Emma Mattress Review

-Established since 2015, Emma are a UK based company who work with leading manufacturers to produce the Emma Mattress, and Pillow too.
+Established since 2015, Emma is a UK based company who work with leading manufacturers to produce the Emma Mattress, and Pillow too.
 The mattress is assembled in Derby, and so far appears to have one mattress under its belt and no brick and mortar showrooms.
-This is the new norm in the current mattress industry, and some of the best mattresses in the world have done extremely well using the same modus operandi.
+This is the new norm in the current mattress industry, and some of the best in the world have done extremely well using the same modus operandi.